ant-design/compatible/README.md

 Helps you to compatible different components between v3 and v4.

+Follow Component are provided compatible version:
+* Form
+* Icon
+* Mention

+### Form
-For example, Form of v3 api is different with v4:
+Form of v3 api is different with v4:

 ```jsx
 // V3